 Pantry Pest Prevention Tips

 There are many prevention tips you can try that will reduce your risk for an infestation, but prevention tips will never be as effective as professional pest control.
-To keep saw-toothed grain beetles and other pantry pests out of your home this fall, follow these helpful pantry pest prevention tips.
+To keep saw-toothed grain beetles and other pantry pests out of your home this fall, follow these helpful pantry pest prevention tips from the National Pest Management Association (NPMA):

-- Inspect dried goods before purchasing them from the store.
+- Inspect dried goods before purchasing.
 If a bag or box has small holes, it could mean that saw-toothed grain beetles have already gotten inside.

-- For extra measure, inspect the interior bagged food items themselves once you arrive home.
-If there are signs of larva or eggs inside, throw that product away.
+- Inspect the interior bagged food items themselves once you arrive home.
+If there are signs of larva or eggs inside, throw the infested product away.

 - Store pasta, flour, and other dry foods in hard plastic or glass containers that can’t be chewed through.

 If an infestation has already occurred, you shouldn’t try to handle it alone.
 Pantry pest problems can get out of hand quickly if they aren’t dealt with right away.
-The pest professionals here at Russell’s Pest Control have the experience needed to keep all types of pests out of your home year-round.
-To ask about our pantry pest control programs, or find solutions to any other pest problem, reach out to Russell’s Pest Control.
+It is recommended to contact a pest professional if a pantry pest infestation is suspected.

 What Are These Weird Looking Beetles In My Cereal? in Knoxville TN